samarthkariya/spring_boot/README.md

-Test data
-Hello I am testing for PR Hwllo This is dummy request

-public String getReviewFromRAG(List<String> diffs) {
+Hello the below is the test data for review the PR public String getReviewFromRAG(List<String> diffs) {
         try {
             // Combine all diffs into a single string